Robertians: History

-Robert the Strong

 The sons of Robert the Strong were Odo and Robert, who were both king of Western Francia and ruled during the Carolingian era.
 His daughter Richildis married a count of Troyes.
-The family became Counts of Paris under Odo and "Dukes of the Franks" under Robert, possessing large parts of the ancient Neustria.
+The family became Counts of Paris under Odo (882), and "Dukes of the Franks" under Robert, possessing large parts of the ancient Neustria.
 Although quarrels continued between Robert's son Hugh the Great and Louis IV of France, they were mended upon the ascension of Lothair I of France (954–986).
 Lothair greatly expanded the Robertian dominions when he granted Hugh Aquitaine as well as much of Burgundy, both rich and influential territories, arguably two of the richest in France.

 The Carolingian dynasty ceased to rule France upon the death of Louis V (d.
 987).
 After the death of Louis, the son of Hugh the Great, Hugh Capet was chosen as king of the Franks, nominally the last ruler of West Francia.
 Given the resurgence of the Holy Roman Empire title and dignities in the West Francian kingdom, Europe was later believed to have entered a new age, so Hugh came to be known in historiography as the first king of France, as western civilization was perceived to have entered the High Middle Ages period.
 Hugh was crowned at Noyon on July 3, 987 with the full support of Holy Roman Emperor Otto III.
 With Hugh's coronation, a new era began for France, and his descendants came to be named, after him, the Capetians.
 They ruled France as the Capetians, Valois, and Bourbons until the French Revolution.
 They returned after 1815 and ruled until Louis Philippe was deposed in 1848.

 However, they have continued to rule Spain, with two republican interruptions, through the Bourbon Dynasty right down to the current king Felipe VI.